 Taping and bracing the patella tendon can help relieve symptoms of Osgood Schlatter Disease by supporting the patella tendon and changing the way forces are transmitted through the knee.

-This is a simple taping technique which helps relieve symptoms of Osgood Schlatter disease and Jumper’s knee.
+This is a simple Osgood Schlatter taping technique that helps relieve symptoms of Osgood Schlatter disease and Jumper’s knee.

 How does Osgood Schlatter taping work?

 Tape is applied around the knee joint and over the patella tendon.

 This compresses the patella tendon which alters how forces are transmitted through the tendon.